retooth2/xenharmlib/doc/prim_interval_fan.rst

    from xenharmlib import WesternNotation western = WesternNotation()

-   # first four vocal measures from Schuber's "Frühlingssehnsucht"
+   # first four vocal measures from Schubert's "Frühlingssehnsucht"
    # ("Säuselnde Lüfte, ...")  written for the tonic of Bb
    seq_a = western.seq(
        [western.note(pcs, 5) for pcs in 'DCC'] +